 Merriam’s Webster’s online dictionary defines a lie as making an untrue statement with intent to deceive.
 Lying has been around since biblical times starting in the Garden of Eden.
 And, remember the modern-day saying, “The devil is a liar?”

 Movies, documentaries, memes, research, and studies have been done about lying.
 You may or may not have even heard the saying that if someone’s lips move before the words come out of their mouth, then they’re about to tell a lie.

 Why Do People Lie?

 Why people lie is another topic.
 It may be to gain something or keep from losing something.
 It may be because they're afraid of facing the truth (about themselves).
 Or, some people may lie just for sport.
 Yes, there are some folks who just may be “certified, unadulterated, and pathological liars”.
 They have no reason to lie, but simply do it just because.

-The topic at hand for this article is about people lying to themselves and how to be honest with oneself.
+The topic at hand for this article is people lying to themselves and how to be honest with themselves.
 Whether one is lying to themselves for self-serving reasons to spare themselves of self-embarrassment or kind-hearted reasons to make themselves feel better, the issue is of lying to oneself is real.

 Why People May Lie To Themselves

 Some people lie to themselves their whole lives.
-Good luck with getting them to change if they don’t want to or there are other issues that they refuse to address and deal with to help them overcome telling themselves lies.
+Good luck with getting them to change if they don’t want to or if there are other issues that they refuse to address and deal with to help them overcome telling themselves lies.

 Lies that one tells themselves that prevent or stagnate self-growth are not healthy.
 Someone can tell themselves a lie to make themselves feel better if they have low self-esteem or an over-inflated ego and believe their own lies.
 It’s one thing to tell yourself a lie and another thing to buy into it, especially when it’s not true.